shubhamsb22/BiddingApplication/README.md

 A Dropwizard web application to create keyword based advertising campaigns and activate campaigns in response to real time bidding requests.

 # Introduction
 The Application demonstrates a sample application that creates an API to create campaigns and bid against them.
-The Application uses an im-memory H2 database to store session specific data.
+The Application uses an in-memory H2 database to store session specific data.
 Hibernate libraries are used in addition to smoothen the interaction with the database.

 A brief description of the classes in the application: